matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 > "Allow key storage"

-> "Key storage holds your cryptographic identity on the server along with the
+> "Key storage holds your identity on the server along with the
 > keys that allow you to read your message history."

 > "Message history is unavailable because key storage is disabled."